trace-n/she_codes_news/README.md

 - [X] Add the ability to “favourite” stories and see a page with your favourite stories.
     - When user is logged in, user can favourite/ unfavourite story from a single story detail view from heart icon
     - User can navigate to favourites page to view all favourites and remove favourites
+    - Favourites icon is also displayed, outline heart icon or solid heart icon, depending if user has favourited story

     ![ Favourite story ]( ./images/favourite_story.png "Favourite story")
     ![ Unfavourite story ]( ./images/unfavourite_story.png "Unfavourite story")